 I arrived at the Cartagena airport Monday night around 11 and was greeted there by the very sweetest of sights:

-and worry of planning and delays and...
+Guess who just forgot ALL about the weeks apart and the stresses and worry of planning and delays and... |

 Ryan, being Ryan and amazing, struck up a conversation with a sweet lady who asked him to take her picture.
 I still don't know everything they talked about, but apparently he's funny in multiple languages.